How to Become a Copywriter with No Experience

 - Ways you can help each other

-- How you can work on joint projects, and
+- How you can work on joint projects

 Never networked before?

-Time to think again because remember the saying “no man is an island” and it’s not about networking with everyone!
+Think again, because remember the saying ‘no man is an island’, and no, it’s not about networking with everyone!

-And that should be your exact approach right now for becoming a copywriter with no experience.
+And that should be your exact approach now for becoming a copywriter with no experience.

 So start with the basics of:

-Before gaining the best experience by having a ‘go’ and being prepared to fail (as many times as it takes) before you:
+Before gaining the best experience, by having a ‘go’ and being prepared to fail (as many times as it takes), before you succeed as a copywriter!

 Over to You…

-Do you agree or disagree with How to Become with No Experience?
+Do you agree with How to Become a Copywriter with No Experience?
 Or is there something missing or you would like to add??
 Would love to hear from you in the comments – any feedback is greatly appreciated.